-If you have missing teeth on the side of your mouth so that there are only natural teeth on one side of the gap, a type of bridge called a cantilever bridge can be used.
+If you have missing teeth on the side of your mouth so that there are only natural teeth on one side of the gap, a type of dental bridge called a cantilever bridge can be used.
 Cantilever bridges are less common and not as secure as traditional bridges, and they are generally not recommended in the back of the mouth because they can put too much pressure on the other teeth and have the potential to cause damage.

 Dental bridges can be made of porcelain, porcelain bonded to metal or ceramics.
 The only drawback to dental bridges is that they can place pressure on surrounding teeth.
 It is important to take good care of all your teeth when you have a bridge, to keep them healthy and strong.
 With proper care, a dental bridge can last for up to 15 years before needing to be replaced.

 Getting a dental bridge usually takes a few appointments and follow-up visits.
-First the teeth on the sides of the gap, called the abutment teeth, are prepared to receive the crowns.
+First, the teeth on the sides of the gap, called the abutment teeth, are prepared to receive the dental crowns.
 A temporary bridge is usually placed while your permanent bridge is being made from impressions of your teeth.
 After a few checks on placement, you receive your permanent bridge and it is cemented in place.

-A bridge is not usually recommended if you have more than three missing teeth in a row.
+A dental bridge is not usually recommended if you have more than three missing teeth in a row.
 In that case, a partial denture might be a better option.
 A dental exam is necessary to determine if you are a good candidate for a dental bridge.